dansever/fleet-ai/README.md

   git push origin main
   ```

-- Switch back to dev `git checkout dev` to continue working:
+- Switch back to dev with `git checkout dev` to continue working:

 - Keep `main` clean and production-ready